Go to content, skip over navigation

 The rehearsed performances ranged from alumni comedy segments to Rubik’s Cube solving.
 After the last act on the list finished, several students took to the stage to perform unrehearsed talents.

 Patrick Hervy ’28 was enthusiastic about the showcase.
-Within the intimate setting of the Pub, Hervy felt that an inclusive space created—a space he shared with Ian Schael Aponte ’28 when they performed an impromptu performance of “I’m Yours” by Jason Mraz.
+Within the intimate setting of the Pub, Hervy felt that an inclusive space was created—a space he shared with Ian Schael Aponte ’28 when they performed an impromptu performance of “I’m Yours” by Jason Mraz.

 “I think there’s something special about playing unrehearsed—all the imperfections speak to who you are in that specific moment, and being able to share that with people was really special,” Liam Rodriguez ’28, one of the impromptu performers, said.